Ksieber/piccolo/README.md

 Load a PICs file that was either download from the website (copy+paste to a text file) or a saved output from download.pics(output=X)
 #### Example: `myCredSet <- read.pics("/full/path/to/PICs_credSet.txt")`
 ***

+## Known Bugs:
+ * If the rsID is not in the imputation used by PICs (1KGp1) then it returns the input rsID as the 1 causal SNP.
+This is almost certainly an erroneous credible set.
+This will also occur with rsIDs that do not exist.
+By default, download.pics() will skip *any* cred set with 1 causal SNP to avoid problems with missing/fake data.
+If you are certain that 1 causal SNP is correct for *a* locus, set override=TRUE in download.pics().